jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 - **mptcpProxy**: change to the `$HOME/free5gc` directory and run `sudo ./clarityMptcpProxy.sh`.
 Wait until openvpn says the server is initialized.
 You may check that there is a `tap0` interface with IP address `10.8.0.1`.

 - **mptcpUe**: to attach to N3IWF through 2 (or more) interfaces, and launch an MPTCP namespace over which it will connect to the openvpn server, change to the `$HOME/go/src/free5gc` directory and run `sudo ./clarityUe.sh -n 2 -m -a -s 10.0.1 -o 60.60.0.101`.
 Wait until verbose messages stop.
-Look inside `clarity5gC.sh` for an explanation on the parameters.
+Look inside `clarityUe.sh` for an explanation on the parameters.

 **Validation**: